 There is always enormous pressure on members of Congress to maintain or increase spending for popular projects and little pressure to cut anything.
 In general, Republicans deplore large deficits and debt but are ineffective in implementing fiscal restraint while Democrats simply don’t want to talk about the debt problem at all.
 I am a non-ideological (registered independent) fiscal conservative and social moderate, highly focused on substantially shrinking our annual deficits over a short time period.

 - Enter the Republican Primary.
-I would get almost no traction running against the incumbent Republican in the Primary, even though she is a big spender, all the more so since she is pro-life and I am pro-choice (with a 20 week cutoff for most abortions).
+I would get almost no traction running against the incumbent Republican in the Primary, even though she is a big spender, and I am antiabortion and support a national 20 week cutoff for most abortions.

 - Run as an independent.
 This is futile without huge name recognition or financial resources, of which I have neither.